fbpx

 Peritoneal Mesothelioma Stages

-Peritoneal mesothelioma staging involves a different system than the one for pleural mesothelioma.
-Peritoneal mesothelioma rarely involves metastasis to lymph nodes, so doctors don’t rely on that characteristic for staging.
-They instead look at the extent of the tumors in the abdominal cavity and follow the peritoneal cancer index (PCI).
+Peritoneal mesothelioma staging involves a different system than pleural mesothelioma.
+This type of mesothelioma rarely involves metastasis to lymph nodes, so doctors don’t use that characteristic.
+They instead look at the extent of tumors in the abdominal cavity and follow the peritoneal mesothelioma staging system, also known as the PCI.

 What Is the Peritoneal Cancer Index?